salimt/Spotify-API-Pipeline/README.md

 # Spotify ELT Pipeline

-A data pipeline to extract Spotify data from a playlist that is created by a students.
+A data pipeline to extract Spotify data from a playlist that is created by students.

 Output is a Google Data Studio report, providing insight into the track features and preferences.